 - A record of the applicant’s academic record at High School.

 - A copy of the applicant’s Higher School Certificate or similar qualification and notification of an Australian Tertiary Admission Rank (ATAR) or similar.

-- A brief explanation of the necessitous circumstances that would otherwise prevent an applicant attending university or TAFE.
+- A brief explanation of the necessitous circumstances that could impact on the applicant's ability to attend university or TAFE.

 - Eligibility for payment of Youth Allowance or ABSTUDY, or a similar Government benefit.

-- Evidence of a direct line of descent from an Australian serviceman or servicewoman who served in World War I or World War II.
-(A direct line of descent means the ancestor must be a parent, grandparent or great grandparent; but not an uncle, aunt, cousin, step-parent or step-grandparent.
+- Evidence of a direct line of descent from an Australian serviceman or servicewoman who served in all conflicts or peacekeeping operations since World War I (a direct line of descent means the ancestor must be a parent, grandparent or great grandparent; but not an uncle, aunt, cousin, step-parent or step-grandparent.
 This evidence must be supported by:

 - a simple family tree showing the line of descent to the applicant; and

 - providing the relevant details of the serviceman's or servicewoman’s record - ie; Number, Rank, Name, Branch of Service, enlistment and discharge information, area of service if known (eg Gallipoli, the Western Front, North Africa, New Guinea, etc).

 Please ensure that all supporting documentation is scanned and attached to electronic applications; or copied, attached and mailed in hard copy applications.